🔍 Information Retrieval & RAG¶

 -

-This paper proposes HybridDeepSearcher, which constructs the HDS-QA dataset to train a large language reasoning model (LRM) to distinguish parallelizable from sequentially dependent search queries.
-The approach achieves F1 gains of +15.9 on FanOutQA and +11.5 on a BrowseComp subset, while substantially reducing inference latency and demonstrating consistent test-time search scaling.
+HybridDeepSearcher is proposed, which trains a Large Reasoning Model (LRM) using the HDS-QA dataset to distinguish between parallelizable and sequentially dependent search queries.
+It achieves a +15.9 F1 improvement on FanOutQA and +11.5 on the BrowseComp subset, while significantly reducing inference latency and demonstrating consistent test-time search scaling capabilities.

 -